Meta descriptions are important for search optimization. If done correctly, they’ll encourage users to click through from search results pages.

-The reasoning behind this is that this optimization helps to avoid the truncation of the meta description in the SERPs and as a result, helps to avoid high bounce rates.
+The reasoning behind this is that this optimization helps to avoid the truncation of the meta description in the search results.

-The reason why we ware looking at the competition is because usually, the competition implements techniques that are currently working.
+The reason why we were looking at the competition is that usually, the competition implements techniques that are currently working.

-Step 2: Research the SERPs for Your Competition & What They Are Doing
+Step 2: Research The SERPs For Your Competition And What They’re Doing

 Here, you take a look at your competition and figure out exactly what they are doing for their brands.